The title of this post is taken from an episode of the old Bob Newhart Show.

 The American consumer, 2013?

 No, my moment of revelation (and my sister's as well) came when she and I were looking for sweats for ourselves.
 Even here in southern California, winter nights can get chilly, especially when the vaunted Santa Ana condition sets in, which forces dry air from the desert over to the coastal areas.
 In summer the Santa Ana brings often-record high temperatures.
 (San Diego's all-time high, 113 F., was reached in 1963, when I was in the fourth grade here.
 It was so hot our principal gave us a day off from school.)
 In winter, the Santa Ana brings delightful days, dry, clear and cool, with unlimited visibility.
 The obverse of that is at night, when temperatures sometimes get down into the 40s.
 To southern Californians, that's cold.
-When I stay at my sister's house during the summer, I sleep in
+When I stay at my sister's house during the summer, I sleep in my underwear beneath a sheet.
+In January I bundle up in sweatshirts and sweatpants and sleep under a quilt.

 So we were looking for these accessories, but immediately we encountered a problem: almost everything we looked at was either extra large, double extra-large or even triple extra-large.